 Responsibilities of Organizations

-- Officers will accept responsibility for all virtual program planning functions as well as any future on-campus programming, from room reservations to the supervision of events and activities.
+• Officers will accept responsibility for all program planning functions as well as any future programming, from room reservations to the supervision of events and activities.

 Advisor Roles

-- Advisors should make every attempt to attend virtual club meetings.
+• Advisors should make every attempt to attend club meetings.
 Meeting minutes must be sent to advisor for any meeting that is missed.

 Working With Your Advisor Effectively

 Communicate!
-Make sure your advisor is informed of all activity of the club, including virtual meeting times, virtual programs, votes, upcoming discussions, and any other pertinent information.
+Make sure your advisor is informed of all activity of the club, including meeting times, programs, votes, upcoming discussions, and any other pertinent information.

 Ensure your advisor is interested with respect to club activity, try to get them engaged and involved as you would any club member.

-Provide them with copies of the minutes and agendas prior to start of virtual meetings.
+Provide them with copies of the minutes and agendas prior to start of meetings.

 Allow space on the agenda for your advisor, in case they wish to address the club.